 Kangen Water Side Effects: What you need to know

 Most people won’t experience any side effects when they start Kangen water, but some do experience some mild side effects.
-Those mild side effects typically pass in about a week.
+Those mild side effects typically pass in about a week or two.
 If you experience strong side effects, or the side effects you experience don’t subside in a week, call your doctor.

 Without added chemicals, Kangen Water could have the same side effects as most another brand of water ionizers.
 Some people new to Kangen Water report mild, flu like symptoms that pass in about a week.
 There are several theories as to why these flu-like effects could happen, but none of those theories have been tested in clinical research.
 The most popular theory is that the body is detoxing, and the kidneys are temporarily overloaded with toxins.
 This appears to be normal and as the body goes through its initial detoxification, it settles down and this is a normal reaction